sueszli/julia-gone-wild/README.md

 _working on the hydra cluster_:

+-   create the binary on the host platform - unless you're sure to have the same architecture as the cluster
 -   delete `CMakeCache.txt`
-- create the binary on the host platform
 -   give `./bin` exec permissions